CobaltBar/FNF-Horizon-Engine/README.md

-# FNF Wonder Engine
+# FNF Horizon Engine

-FNF Wonder Engine is a recode of Friday Night Funkin', built for mods and made for fun.
+FNF Horizon Engine is a recode of Friday Night Funkin', built for mods and made for fun.
+(Formerly called Wonder Engine)

 ## Credits: